Winter Sleepers: Plot

-Meanwhile, Marco reports the car theft to the police and becomes exasperated by their lack of progress, claiming they aren't taking the theft seriously.
-Rebecca is becoming discontent with her relationship with him; she sees him as taking her for granted, jealous without cause, and lacking ambition.
+Marco reports the car theft to the police and becomes exasperated by their lack of progress.
+Rebecca is dissatisfied with their relationship; she sees him as taking her for granted, jealous without cause, and lacking ambition.
 Outside of their passionate sex life, they argue constantly.
-Laura befriends René after a play in which she was performing; he gives her a free pass for the cinema where he works, and eventually he shows her his photos, which he keeps in an album with numbers and dates.
-The reason he takes them is his short-term memory problems which were caused by a head injury while serving in the Army; without photos he would have no way of remembering places or people.
+Meanwhile Laura befriends René.
+He gives her a free pass for the cinema and eventually shows her his photos in an organized album.
+The reason he takes them is his short-term memory problems which were caused by a head injury while serving in the army; without photos he would have no way of remembering places or people.

-Theo and Edith have to shut the farm down because of debt and move to a smaller place near the resort.
-Theo draws a picture of the shape he remembers, copies it and sticks them up around town, appealing for anyone to come forward if they recognize the scar on the back of the head (like that of René).
+Theo and Edith shut down their indebted farm.
+Theo draws a picture of the shape he remembers and sticks up copies around town, appealing for people to come forward with information.
 But Edith takes down all his posters, believing he is only trying to escape his own guilt and explaining that she's ashamed.

-Marco has started an affair with Nina, a young student from the skiing class he teaches.
-He invites her to his boss's house one evening while his boss is out of town, pretending it is his.
+Marco has started an affair with Nina, a young student in his skiing class.
+He invites her to his boss's house while his boss is out of town, pretending it is his.
 Later, he has to go to the hospital after burning himself on the coffee machine and is treated by Laura.
 While he is there, Theo's daughter dies.

-Theo, investigating the site of the car crash again, finds the buried car and comes across documents showing Marco to be the owner.
-Theo goes to Marco's workplace (the ski area) and is told Marco is skiing in the mountains, with Nina.
+Reinvestigating the crash site, Theo locates the buried car and identifies Marco as the owner.
+He goes to Marco's workplace and is told Marco is skiing in the mountains, with Nina.
 They become separated in fog, and Nina injures herself by falling off a ledge and onto a tree.
 After falling out of the tree, Nina staggers to Theo's new residence and is tended to by Edith.
 Desperately trying to find Nina, Marco meets Theo on the mountainside where Theo sets his dog onto Marco.
 When Marco demands to know what's happening, Theo explains only "You killed her."
 Not knowing about Theo's daughter, Marco starts to panic about losing Nina.
-After injuring Theo's aggressive German shepherd, Marco manages to ski hurriedly away before going over the edge of a cliff, and he falls, seemingly forever, into a crevasse in the valley, to his death.
+After injuring Theo's aggressive German shepherd, Marco manages to ski away before going over the edge of a cliff, and he falls, seemingly forever, into a crevasse in the valley, to his death.